Latipay/latipay.github.io/src/v2/latipay-hosted-online.md

 ## Summary

-The Online / E-Commerce API is an independent Hosted Payments Page (HPP) solution provided by Latipay.
-The HPP provides a solution for capturing WeChat/ Alipay and 19 main Chinese banks information securely without exposing the merchant to sensitive financial data.
+The Online / E-Commerce API is an independent Hosted Payments Page solution provided by Latipay.
+The page provides a solution for capturing WeChat/ Alipay and 16 main Chinese banks information securely without exposing the merchant to sensitive financial data.
 This Hosted API provides merchants with a secure and versatile solution for online payments and enables payments by redirecting users to a Latipay Hosted Payment Page.
 A real-time confirmation notification of payment from Latipay will be sent to the merchants in the form of a callback notification.
 These notifications are handled effectively and sent to an allocated callback_url in less than `30s`.
 Merchants also can track payment status through the Latipay Order Query API.
 More available from the Merchant and Transaction portals of Latipay.

 ** Available Payment Methods **